nickjbrowning/qml-lightning/README.md

 python3 train_md9_forces.py -ntrain 1000 -ntest 500 -nbatch 4 -sigma 16.0 -llambda 1e-10
 ```

-nbatch specifies how many times to split the training and test sets.
+nbatch specifies how many times to split the training set.
 The code then loops over these spits to construct the Z^T Z Gramm matrix iteratively.

 sigma corresponds to the "width" of the kernel the SORF method is approximating.
 Values are problem-specific but somewhere between 8.0 and 32.0 should be ok.